 Requestors are VR staff members who request CCH searches.
 Requestors are responsible for following and complying with VRSM B-405: Computerized Criminal History Checks.

-Secure site users (regional points of contact; source on the intranet) are responsible for ensuring that a request is appropriate (for example, confirming that a CCH search request from field personnel is for a legitimate vocational need for a customer assigned to the individual's caseload).
+Secure site users ( Points of Contact for Computerized Criminal History Reports) are responsible for ensuring that a request is appropriate (for example, confirming that a CCH search request from field personnel is for a legitimate vocational need for a customer assigned to the individual's caseload).
 Secure site users are responsible for retrieving criminal history record information (CHRI) for requestors from the assigned region.
 Secure site users must maintain the VR1510, Request for Computerized Criminal History (CCH) Search, as an auditable file for the purpose of DPS monitoring.
 The VR1510 must include the name of the requestor, the date of the request, and the justification for the request.
 Customers must have an open case for a CCH search to be run and been determined eligible for VR services.
 CCH searches must not be run for customers in initial contact or application.
 Refer to Points of Contact for Computerized Criminal History Reports located on the intranet.

 State office staff: